davidrg/ckwin/README.md

 Kermit 95 supports virtually all 32bit and 64bit releases of Microsoft Windows on all CPU architectures.
 The only exceptions are [Windows NT 3.10](https://github.com/davidrg/ckwin/issues/164), and MIPS Windows NT 3.50 (issues with the compiler in the NT 3.1 SDK).
-However, due to lack of hardware some non-x86 platforms (ARM64, Itanium) are not actively so bug reports from users are essential on these platforms.
+However, due to lack of hardware Itanium and ARM64 are not actively tested so bug reports from users on these platforms are essential.

 Unfortunately despite best efforts certain features in K95 do have a minimum version
 requirement: